top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 - What are we talking about?
 [Brief introduction / problem in general terms]
 - Why is it important?
 [Relevance]-->

 So far, none of the mentioned modules was capable of reliably detecting obstacles and reacting to them in real time.
-Not only we saw a problem in the situation at that time: _“ Ensuring safety is a paramount concern for the citizens of Duckietown.
+We were not the only ones who saw a problem in the situation at that time: _“ Ensuring safety is a paramount concern for the citizens of Duckietown.
 The city has therefore commissioned the implementation of protocols for guaranteed obstacle detection and avoidance.”_(cite from the Project Pitch Slides).
 Therefore the foundation of our complete module lies in the disposal of this shortcoming.
 Finding a good solution for this safety related and very important topic helped us to stay motivated every day we were trying to improve our solution.

 The goal of our module is to detect obstacles and react accordingly.
 Due to the limited amount of time, we limited and focused the scope of our module to two points:

 1. In terms of detection, we focused on the one hand to reliably detecting yellow duckies and therefore to saving the little duckies that want to cross the road and on the other hand to detect orange cones to not crash into any construction site in Duckietown.

 2. In terms of reacting to the detected obstacles we were mainly restricted by the constraint given by the controllers of our Duckiebots who do not allow us to cross the middle of the road.
 This eliminated the need of also having to have a Duckiebot detection algorithm.
-So we focused in writing software which tries to avoid obstacles within our own lane if it is possible (e.g. for avoiding cones on the side of the lane) and to stop otherwise.
+So we focused on writing software which tries to avoid obstacles within our own lane if it is possible (e.g. for avoiding cones on the side of the lane) and to stop otherwise.

 Besides from those first restrictions and simplifications we faced the general problem of detecting obstacles given images from a monocular RGB camera mounted at the front of our Duckiebot and reacting to them properly without crashing or erroneously stopping the Duckiebot.
 Both processes above have to be implemented and run on the RasberryPi’s in real time.
 Due to the strong hardware limitations, we decided to not use any learning algorithms for the obstacle detection part.
 As it later transpired a working "hard coded" software needs thorough analysis and understanding of the given problem.
-However, in the future, considering additional hardware like e.g. http://www.zdnet.com/article/google-offers-raspberry-pi-owners-this-new-ai-vision-kit-to-spot-cats-people-emotions/, this decision might be adapted.
+However, in the future, considering additional hardware like e.g. --- [Tung, "Google offers Raspberry Pi owners this new AI vision kit" (2017)](http://www.zdnet.com/article/google-offers-raspberry-pi-owners-this-new-ai-vision-kit-to-spot-cats-people-emotions/), this decision might be adapted.

 In practice a well working obstacle detection is of course one of the most important parts of an autonomous system to certainly improve the outcome of unexpected situations.
 Therefore the relevance of an obstacle detection in a framework like "Duckietown" is very important because the aim of duckietown is to simulate the real world as realistic as possible and also in other topics as fleet planning a system with obstacle detection behaves completely different than a system without.

 ### Existing solution {#saviors-final-literature}
 <!--- Was there a baseline implementation in Duckietown which you improved upon, or did you implemented from scratch?
 Describe the "prior work"-->

-There was an exisitng solution from 2016.
-We had a look into the old software, one step of them was quite similar to ours: They based their obstacle detection on the colors of the obstacles, therefore they also did their processing in the HSV color space as we did.
-In section
+There was a previous implementation from the MIT classes in 2016.
+Of course we had a look into the old software and found out that one step of them was quite similar to ours: They based their obstacle detection on the colors of the obstacles.
+Therefore they also did their processing in the HSV color space as we did.
+Further information on why filtering colors in the HSV space is advantageous can be found HERE TODO.!!!!
+(THEORY CHAPTER!!!)

+Nevertheless, we implemted our solution from scratch and didn't base ours on any further concepts found in their software.
+That is why you won't find any further similarites between the two implementations.
+The reasons for implementing our own code from scratch can be found in the next section [Opprtunity](#saviors-final-opportunity).
+In short, last year's solution considered the image given the original camera's perspective and tried to classify the objects based on their contour.
+We are using a very different approach concerning those two crucial parts as you can see in the following section.
 TO DO!!!!!
-you can find the reason why it's better to do color processing in the HSV space.
-Because we implemted our solution from scratch and didn't base on any work they did, probably you won't find any further similarites.
-The reason for implementing our own code from scratch can be found in the next section [Opprtunity](#saviors-final-opportunity).
-The solution from the year before was operated on the normal camera image and tried to find the contour of the object whereas we are using a very different approach as you can see in section
-TO DO!!!!!
+INSERT LINK!!!!!!!!!

 ### Opportunity {#saviors-final-opportunity}
 <!--at didn't work out with the existing solution?
 Why did it need improvement?